Sun 13 June Merstham Won by 71 runs

 With the 2pm England kick off at the Euros putting an end to Harpsden’s ability to put out eleven players, we were very fortunate to pick up a last-minute fixture at Merstham CC on the edge of the M25 in Surrey.
 For the golf fans it was nestled in behind the lovely Reigate Hills Golf Club.

-Otis Keleher’s much anticipated KCC debut would finally take place after an earlier washout v Reigate Pilgrims.
+Otis Keleher’s much anticipated KCC debut would finally take place after the earlier cancellation of the Reigate Pilgrims game.

 Skipper Tim won the toss and had no hesitation in batting.
 Preetinder and Stef, both batting spectators at Hertford the week before, opened the innings and had to be patient against an excellent opening spell from the young Merstham pair of Bens.
 Eventually the patience paid off, and there was full value for any shots breaching the infield, with the ball racing to the boundary even up what was a sizeable slope towards the clubhouse.